 Calcium is the most abundant element in human body, found mostly in bones and teeth and just more than 1% in blood and cells.
-This kind of mineral takes responsibility for maintaining the body functions.
-It is also the most important component of skeleton, making up 70% of bone structure.
-Therefore, in order to increase the length and width of bones, an adequate amount of Calcium must be provided to your body.
+This mineral takes responsibility for maintaining the body functions.
+It is also the most important component of skeleton, making up of 70% bone structure.
+To increase the length and width of bones, an adequate amount of Calcium must be provided to your body.

-The content of Calcium needed for each age group is described as follows.
+The allocation of Calcium each age group is described as follows.

-To provide enough Calcium for bones, we should eat foods rich in Calcium regularly such as shrimps, fish, crabs, spinach, cabbage, yogurt, cereals, etc.
+To provide enough Calcium for bones, we should eat foods rich in Calcium regularly such as shrimps, fish, crabs, spinach, cabbage, yogurt, and cereals.

 Despite not constituting as a large proportion as Calcium, Zinc is also present in bone structure and helps bones stronger and healthier.
 Besides, this mineral increases protein synthesis, cell division and appetite, and therefore stimulates the natural growth of the body.
 Zinc deficiency is the leading reason hindering the cell division and causing bone growth disorder, thus leading to no or little height gain, delayed puberty and reduction of sexual functions.